nomeata/incredible/README.md

 non-textual interactive theorem prover, or at least it will hopefully become one.

-If you want to try it out, go to <http://incredible.pm/> for the current state of the graphical UI and <http://incredible.pm/text-ui.html>
+If you want to try it out, go to <http://incredible.pm/>.
-for the text-based debug interface.

 The project consists of both Haskell and JavaScript code, so there are a few dependencies to install.